microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/rancher_k3s/azure_terraform/_index.md

 ![](./15.png)

-If you want to nuke the entire environment, just delete the Azure Resource Group or alternatively, you can use the ```terraform destroy --auto-approve``` command.
+If you want to nuke the entire environment, just delete the Azure resource group or alternatively, you can use the ```terraform destroy --auto-approve``` command.

 ![](./16.png)